Video: 10-foot alligator spotted strolling through Florida neighborhood - NewsBreak

 The alligator was followed as it walked slowly past a home and into a nearby body of water.

-“Just walking our pet alligator this morning,” said the man recording the massive reptile.Sarasota County named among 26 US counties where homeownership is unaffordable
+“Just walking our pet alligator this morning,” said the man recording the massive reptile.Video: Bear cub rescued from North Carolina tree

 The sheriff’s office estimated that the gator was around 10 feet long.
 The Florida Fish and Wildlife Conservation Commission was advised about the gator but did not respond.